From newsreaders to cricketers and actors to singers, the 15 winners of Strictly Come Dancing have come from a range of diverse backgrounds.

 Since hanging up his dancing shoes, Chambers has enjoyed roles in Waterloo Road and period drama Father Brown.

-He has kept one foot on the dancefloor though, starring in a stage version of Top Hat and returning for the Strictly Christmas Special in 2008 and 2015.
+He has kept one foot on the dancefloor though, starring in a stage version of Top Hat which toured the UK before a run in the West End, and returning for the Strictly Christmas Special in 2008 and 2015.

 Chris Hollins and Ola Jordan, 2009